 W I T N E S S E T H:

 WHEREAS, ___________________, a ______________ corporation (“Counterparty”) and Bridgeline Gas Marketing LLC, a Delaware limited liability company (“BMC”), which is wholly owned by Guarantor, are contemplating entering into:

-(i) one or more swap, option or other financially settled derivative transactions, which transactions will be evidenced by one or more swap agreements, confirmations and/or master agreements; and
+(i) one or more swap, option or other financially settled derivative transactions, which transactions will be evidenced by one or more swap agreements, confirmations and/or master agreements; and/or

 (ii) one or more gas purchase and/or sale transactions, which transactions will be evidenced by one or more gas purchase and/or sale agreements, confirmation agreements, and/or master agreements.
-The obligations evidenced by the agreements and transactions set forth in this paragraph (i) and (ii) shall be referred to herein collectively as the “Contract”;

-:

-(i) one or more swap, option or other financially settled derivative transactions, which transactions will be evidenced by one or more swap agreements, confirmations and/or master agreements; and

-(ii) one or more gas purchase and/or sale transactions, which transactions will be evidenced by one or more gas purchase and/or sale agreements, confirmation agreements, and/or master agreements.

-The obligations evidenced by the agreements and transactions set forth in this paragraph (i) and (ii) shall be referred to herein collectively as the “Contract”;
+The agreements and transactions described in paragraphs (i) and (ii) shall be referred to herein collectively as the “Contract”;

 WHEREAS, Guarantor will directly or indirectly benefit from the transactions to be entered into between BMC and Counterparty;

-NOW THEREFORE, in consideration of Counterparty entering into the Contract, Guarantor hereby covenants and agrees as follows:
+NOW THEREFORE, in consideration of, and as an inducement to, Counterparty entering into the Contract, Guarantor hereby covenants and agrees as follows:

 1. GUARANTY.
-Subject to the provisions hereof, Guarantor hereby irrevocably and unconditionally guarantees the timely payment when due of the obligations of BMC (the “Obligations”) to Counterparty under the Contract.
+Subject to the provisions hereof, Guarantor hereby irrevocably and unconditionally guarantees the timely payment when due of the obligations of BMC (the “Obligations”) to Counterparty under the Contract, whether direct or indirect, absolute or contingent, due or to become due or now or hereafter existing.
 This Guaranty shall constitute a guarantee of payment and not of collection.
 The liability of Guarantor under the Guaranty shall be subject to the following:

-(a) Guarantor’s liability hereunder shall be and is specifically limited to payments expressly required to be made under the contract (even if such payments are deemed to be damages) and, except to the extent specifically provided in the Contract, in no event shall Guarantor be subject hereunder to consequential, exemplary, equitable, loss of profits, punitive, tort, or any other damages, costs, or attorney’s fees.
+(a) Guarantor’s liability hereunder shall be and is specifically limited to payments expressly required to be made under the contract (even if such payments are deemed to be damages) and, except to the extent specifically provided in the Contract or elsewhere in this Guaranty, in no event shall Guarantor be subject hereunder to consequential, exemplary, equitable, loss of profits, punitive, tort, or any other damages, costs, or attorney’s fees.

-(b) The aggregate amount covered by this Guaranty shall not exceed U.S. $0.
+(b) The aggregate amount covered by this Guaranty shall not exceed U.S. $0 in respect of the Obligations, plus Guarantor agrees to pay on demand all out-of-pocket fees and expenses (including the reasonable fees and expenses of Counterparty's counsel) in any way relating to the enforcement or protection of the rights of Counterparty hereunder or under the Contract.

+Without limitation, the obligations of the Guarantor pursuant to this Guaranty shall not be affected or invalidated by (a) the insolvency, bankruptcy, reorganization, merger, amalgamation, receivership, dissolution or liquidation of Guarantor or BMC or any release, discharge, moratorium or stay in respect of BMC or the Obligations in any proceedings, (b) any change in the status or direct or indirect ownership of BMC or Guarantor, (c) any disclosure or omission to disclose information related to BMC by Counterparty, (d) any renewal, modification, discharge, realization, exchange, release, loss of or in respect of, or non-perfection of any collateral, held by Counterparty in respect of the Obligations, in whole or in part, (e) any acceptance by Counterparty from any party of any new or additional agreement or collateral in respect of the Obligations, (f) any marshalling of the collateral held in respect of BMC, (g) any change in the law affecting guarantees, or (h) any other matter or circumstance that would (or that may be alleged to do so) provide a defense to a guarantor or surety at law or in equity in any jurisdiction.

+If any payment to Counterparty is rescinded or must be returned by Counterparty pursuant to any applicable law, Guarantor shall remain liable hereunder in respect of such Obligations as if such payment had not been made.